-Our book IMPROVING LEARNING provides a comprehensive guide to continually improve learning and performance in classrooms, schools and education systems (and beyond).
+Our book IMPROVING LEARNING is a comprehensive guide to continually improving learning and performance in classrooms, schools and education systems (and beyond!).

 Purchase the Kindle edition.

 Achieve better outcomes in your school and classroom

 Use resources (free templates, video clips) to support your improvement efforts.

 About the authors: